bontchev/pcodedmp/README.md

 Version 1.2.6:

-- Changed it not to require the `win_unicode_console` module on Windows.
+- Changed it not to require the `win_unicode_console` module when it is not available - e.g., when not running on a Windows machine or when running under the PyPy implementation of Python, thanks to [Philippe Lagadec](https://github.com/decalage2).

 Version 1.2.5: